-The Mesa County Workforce Center is dedicated to serving the needs of our business community with a variety of no cost services and valuable connections to a qualified and work-ready workforce.
+The Mesa County Workforce Center is dedicated to serving the needs of our business community with a variety of no-cost employer support services and valuable connections to a qualified and work-ready workforce.
 We offer complete and customizable packages to meet the individual needs of each business, large or small.
-All of our services are designed to save employers time and money by helping at every step from Recruiting, Hiring, Training and Retaining employees.
+All of our employer support services are designed to save employers time and money by helping at every step, from Recruiting, Hiring, Training, and Retaining employees.
 Our knowledgeable Employment Specialists serve your needs by first listening, then designing solutions to help make your organization competitive and successful.

 Business success depends on a workforce that is equipped with the knowledge and expertise to maintain the technological edge that allows for competition in the global economy.
 Our variety of assessments helps ensure that you are recruiting skilled workers and also helps to promote growth among your current staff.